How Much Heat and Other Basic Utilities Does My Landlord Have to Provide?

-If your landlord has agreed to provide heat or other basic utilities, he has broken the law if:
+If your landlord has agreed to provide heat or other basic utilities, they have broken the law if:

 These are the minimum state standards.
 Your city may have stricter rules.
 To find out, call your city code enforcement office.
 (Smaller towns are less likely to have their own rules.)